RAM-2X

-The RAM-2X is an unmanned aerial vehicle (UAV) and loitering munition developed by Ukraine first unveiled in April 2024.
+The RAM-2X is an unmanned aerial vehicle (UAV) and loitering munition developed by Ukraine and first revealed in April 2024.
 It uses an X-wing configuration for manoeuvrability.
-It's an upgraded version of the RAM-II drone, a design based on the DeViRo Leleka-100.
+It is an upgraded version of the RAM-II drone, a design based on the DeViRo Leleka-100.

-While exact specifications have not been disclosed, it's rumoured of being capable to carry a warhead weighing up to 3 kg, reach speeds of 160 km per hour, hit targets at distances of more than 150 km, and operating under electronic warfare conditions.
+While exact specifications have not been disclosed, it is rumoured of being able to carry a warhead weighing up to 3 kg, reach speeds of 160 km per hour, hit targets at distances of more than 150 km, and operating under electronic warfare conditions.

-In December 2024, the system was presented as being used with Ukrspecsystems' Shark drone in the spotter role.
+In December 2024, the system was presented as being used in conjunction with Ukrspecsystems' Shark drone in the spotter role.

 Operational history

 The RAM-2X is being used by Ukrainian forces during the Russian invasion of Ukraine.
-Video evidence and intelligence reports indicate hits on stationary targets, such as air defense installations and moving military vehicles.
-It has been spotted in the Donetsk, Kursk, and Luhansk regions.
+Video evidence and intelligence reports indicate hits on stationary targets, such as air defense installations, and moving military vehicles.
+It has been seen in the Donetsk, Kursk, and Luhansk regions.